Nashachemohd/QRCodeReader/README.md

 # QRCodeReader
-QRCodeReader is a project that generate a qr code that contains information in the qr code (name, phone no, url, etc)
+- QRCodeReader is a project that generate a qr code that contains information in the qr code (name, phone no, url, etc)
+- The language that are used are html and java